bcatctr/paraLDA/index.md

 First of all, the speedup of average iteration time will always be larger than that of total running time.
 This is because the split of data will slow down the convergence speed.
 Although the running time for each iteration goes down fast, the total time for convergence will not go down so fast.

 Secondly, noting that the asychronized implementation performances best in average iteration time speedup when launching 64 processes.
 This means the aynchronized implementation does help when the workload is large and unbalanced.
-Because our NIPS dataset is relatively small and the workloads are balanced, the asynchronized will be worse than synchronized.
-Besides, the asynchronized implementation will have larger communication cost, thus it will be better in large dataset.
+Because our NIPS dataset is relatively small and the workload is balanced, the asynchronized lda will be worse than synchronized lda.
+Besides, the asynchronized implementation will have larger overhead, thus it will be better in large dataset.

-Thirdly, the super linearity occurred for PLDA in large dataset NYTimes.
+Thirdly, the super linearity occurs for PLDA in large dataset NYTimes.
 This might result from the inner implementation of PLDA.
 The split of the corpus help  one process to hold the data structures in caches or memories.

 We can not reach the linear speedup for both synchronized and asynchronized implementation.
 The synchronized lda will have to Allreduce and communicate between each other.
 This communication cost slow down the entire program.
 We calculate the time for synchronized lda on communication and computation time and find that for 8 nodes, the computation time will be 10 times larger than MPI\_Allreduce time while for 64 nodes, the computation time will be 1/2 of the MPI\_Allreduce time.
 That makes only 1/3 of the total running time is doing computation thus the speedup will be smaller than 1/3 * 64 = 21x, which is consistent with our experiment results.
 As for asychronzied lda, the master node will have to sequentially reduce all the updates. which makes the client to wait for master even though some latency can be hidden.
 Another reason is that we cannot use more than 14 machines on latedays cluster and we have to run multiple processes on one machine if we want to run more thant 8 processes.
 Since we have multithread and OpenMP optimization in asynchronized implementation, one process will spawn a bunch of threads.
 Therefore, running multiple processes on the same machine may hurt the speedup.